-A not-for-profit group can 'incorporate' to set up a legal identity separate to its members.
+A not-for-profit group can incorporate to set up a legal identity separate from its members.
 Features of an incorporated association include:

 - lodged documents are kept on a public register

 - it can sue and be sued - giving some protection for individual members

 - affairs are usually run by a committee.

 Check if an association is incorporated